Clean ingredients. No compromise.

 Regeneration, fine lines

-Natural retinoic acid + linoleic acid
+Natural retinoic acid and linoleic acid

 Aloe vera (organic)